-Yet leadership happens everyday.
+Yet leadership happens every day.
 You don’t have to be in a position of power to practice or demonstrate true leadership.
 After all, most leaders start out at the bottom, like all of us.
 From there, they hone leadership skills through observation and practice.
 The countless people who are running projects day in and day out are leading people, whether they have dedicated teams or not.
-Large or small, distributed or in an office, contractors or full-time employees, projects generally depends on multiple people to get the job done.
+Large or small, distributed or in an office, contractors or full-time employees, projects generally depend on multiple people to get the job done.
 These are daily opportunities for leadership.

 Leadership is a quality that can be learned by everyone.
 Here are a few tips our team has learned and thought helpful to share:

 It’s not just for Zen monks.
 The art of following is the true art of leadership.
 You need to put yourself in the service of your team members in order to help them, help you, succeed.

 It’s so easy to talk when teams stare blankly at you (or you hear crickets on a group Skype), while they wait for direction and leadership at the start of a meeting.
 But begin asking, “What do you think about…X?”-type questions and you’ll start to receive a whole ton of news you didn’t know you needed to know.

 3. Demand collaboration.